-Contractor must develop and implement a transition of care policy consistent with 42 CFR 438.62 and the MDHHStransition of care policy to ensure continuity of care for its beneficiaries.
+Contractor must develop and implement a transition of care policy consistent with 42 CFR 438.62 and the MDHHStransition of care technical requirement to ensure continuity of care for its beneficiaries.

 - a.
-The Contractor's transition of care policy must ensure continued access to services during a transition from FFSto a managed care entity, or transition from one managed care entity to another when a beneficiary, in the absence of continued services, would suffer serious detriment to their health or be at risk of hospitalization or institutionalism. - b.
+Contractor's transition of care policy must ensure continued access to services during a transition from FFS to a managed care entity, or transition from one managed care entity to another when a beneficiary, in the absence of continued services, would suffer serious detriment to their health or be at risk of hospitalization or institutionalism. - b.
 The transition of care policy must include at a minimum: - i.
 Transitioning Beneficiaries have access to services consistent with the access they previously had. - ii.
-Transitioning Beneficiaries must be permitted to retain their current provider for the time period required inMDHHS' transition of care policy if that provider is not in the Contractor's network. - iii.
-Transitioning Beneficiaries are referred to appropriate providers within the Contractor's network. - iv.
-The Contractor, if previously serving a beneficiary must fully and timely comply with requests for historicalutilization, data from the beneficiary's new contractor or MDHHS. - c.
-The Contractor must include instructions to beneficiaries and potential beneficiaries on how to access continuedservices upon transition. - 23.
-Provider Network Stability Plan
+Transitioning Beneficiaries must be permitted to retain their current provider for the time period required in MDHHS' transition of care technical requirement if that provider is not in Contractor's network. - iii.
+Transitioning Beneficiaries are referred to appropriate providers within Contractor's network. - iv.
+Contractor, if previously serving a beneficiary must fully and timely comply with requests for historical utilization, data from the beneficiary's new contractor or MDHHS. - c.
+Contractor must include instructions to beneficiaries and potential beneficiaries on how to access continued services upon transition.